 The primary elastic supply token after Basis was closed is Ampleforth (AMPL).
 It is an ERC20 token.
 Among all the rebase tokens, AMPL has the biggest market cap (over $232 M at the moment).

-The token was found by a proficient product manager and businessman Evan Kuo in 2019.
+The token was founded by a proficient product manager and businessman Evan Kuo in 2019.
 Its initial token offering was managed on Bitfinex’s Tokenix network and had a huge success.
 Originally launched with a flowing supply of 50 M tokens, it boosted $4.9 M just in 15 seconds.

-AMPL a non-collateralized synthetic commodity.
+AMPL is a non-collateralized synthetic commodity.

 Ampleforth uses Chainlink price oracles to reach the target price.
 Oracles aim to link external prices to smart contracts.
 In AMPL’s case, it is $1.009.
-This corresponds to the U.S. dollar’s 2019 Consumer Price Index rate.
+This corresponds to the US dollar’s 2019 Consumer Price Index rate.
 Rebases are implemented every day at 2 am UTC.

 AMPL is traded onKuCoin, UniSwap, Bancor, and other exchanges.

 The elastic supply token RMPL is Ampleforth’s fork.
 There is no fixed timeframe for the token’s rebases.
 The adjustments happen in terms of 48-hour intervals, averagely every 24 hours.
-The price of RMPL is pegged to $1 USD.
+The price of RMPL is pegged at $1 USD.
 In a case when the token’s rate is between $0.95 and $1.05, the algorithm responds.